 Go to Settings > Scheduler to open the Scheduler page and display all jobs by default.

-The scheduler specifies when a job is sent to the assigned sensor for processing based on the job schedule.
+The scheduler specifies when a job is sent to the assigned sensor or cloud connector for processing based on the job schedule.
 Preloaded log collection jobs can't be edited.
 These jobs don't have the icon associated with it, but they can be enabled () or disabled ().
 These jobs have settings that are created and managed by USM Anywhere.

 Note: You can enable AlienApps on the AlienApp page, but it does not automatically enable the job to run.
 See USM Anywhere Scheduler for more information.

 Asset Scans are used for asset discovery.
 This app has multiple actions and scan profiles.
 See Scheduling Asset Scans from Assets and Scheduling Asset Scans from the Job Scheduler Page for more information.
 The Asset Scans section also include asset discoveries performed through API calls.
 Some examples of this include the discover S3 buckets job for AWS Sensors, the discover virtual machines job for VMware Sensors, and the scan Azure IIS log locations job for Azure Sensors.

 Asset Group Scans are performed for vulnerability scanning.
 This app also has multiple scan profiles.
 See Scheduling Asset Group Scans from Asset Groups and Scheduling Asset Groups Scans from the Job Scheduler Page for more information.

 Asset Scans and Asset Group Scans are user-created jobs.
 No such jobs come pre-loaded into a system image.
 All of these jobs can be edited, enabled and disabled.